 If annual weeds multiply alarmingly, and they will, in very wet summers, there is no need for undue despondency.
 Regular sessions with a hand fork or a lady’s border fork will keep them in check.
 Vigorous low-growing perennials will act as their own ground cover.

 In autumn, and in early spring if possible, the border should have a thorough forking over, removing and burning all perennial weeds.
-Any clumps of plants that show signs of weed infestation should be dug up.
+Any plant clumps showing signs of weed infestation should be dug up.
 After shaking or washing their roots free of soil, offending weed roots or runners that have penetrated the plants should be carefully teased out and removed.
 The clumps can then be replanted in situ, or if their size warrants it, be split up and re-grouped.
 If the replanting is carried out without delay the plants will not suffer any check.
 In fact, very vigorous growers such as Michaelmas daisies, Campanula lactiflora and Chrysanthemum maximum will benefit from this procedure.

-Supplementary dressings Unless farmyard manure has been available in generous quantities it will be advisable to give a booster of some kind of fertilizer a few weeks before the border is planted up.
+Unless farmyard manure has been available in generous quantities it will be advisable to give a booster of some kind of fertilizer a few weeks before the border is planted up.
 Bonemeal and fish manure, which are both organic and slow acting, will give good results, applied at a rate of 60-80g (2-3oz) to the sq m (sq yd).
 As an alternative, a good general fertilizer, such as `Growmore’ can be used at the rate recommended by the makers.

 A good way of distributing this supplementary plant food is to rake it into the soil when the final preparations for planting are being made.
 Alternatively, it can be pricked lightly into the surface with a fork.
 An established border will benefit from a similar dressing when growth starts in spring.

-Siting Most of the more widely-grown perennials are sun-lovers, so that a position facing south or west will be the most suitable for the border.
+Most of the more widely-grown perennials are sun-lovers, so that a position facing south or west will be the most suitable for the border.
 But since this feature is seen at its best when viewed lengthwise, it may be necessary, if we plan to enjoy its beauty from some fixed vantage point such as a terrace or the living room windows, to effect some sort of compromise where aspect is concerned.

 Generally speaking, any position except a sunless north-facing one, or one where the plants suffer shade and drip from overhanging trees, will be quite satisfactory.

-Background Just as a fine picture deserves an appropriate frame, so the herbaceous border needs a proper setting for its beauty.
+Just as a fine picture deserves an appropriate frame, so the herbaceous border needs a proper setting for its beauty.
 In the past this has usually been supplied by a background wall or hedge, but nowadays double sided and island borders are becoming popular, where the only background is provided by the adjacent grass or paving.
 Nothing, however, makes a more suitable backcloth than a well-kept evergreen hedge—yew, holly, cypress, beech, or hornbeam.
 Mellowed brick or stone wall, too, can act as a pleasing accompaniment, and even wattle hurdles or a wooden fence, when discreetly covered by climbing plants, can provide an attractive setting.

 Plants grown against walls or fences will require additional attention where staking and tying are concerned.
 In rough weather strong gusts and eddies develop at their base which can have disastrous results unless the plants are strongly secured.